Astros vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In eight games over the last 10 matchups when favored by oddsmakers, the Astros have a record of 4-4.
+- In eight games as the favorite over the last 10 matchups, the Astros have a record of 4-4.

 Astros Betting Records & Stats

-- The Astros have compiled a 6-5 record in games they were favored on the moneyline (winning 54.5% of those games).
+- The Astros have won six of the 12 games they were listed as the moneyline favorite this season (50%).

-- In games it has played as moneyline favorites with odds of -165 or shorter, Houston has gone 2-3 (40%).
+- When it has played as moneyline favorites with odds of -175 or shorter, Houston has a 2-3 record (winning 40% of its games).

-- Based on this matchup's moneyline, the Astros have an implied win probability of 62.3%.
+- Based on this matchup's moneyline, the Astros' implied win probability is 63.6%.

-- Houston has had an over/under set by oddsmakers 13 times, and have combined with opponents to go over the total in nine of those games (9-4-0).
+- Houston has played in 14 games with a set over/under, and have combined with its opponents to go over the total nine times (9-5-0).

 - The Astros have not had a spread set for a matchup this season.